nodeshift/tutorial/api/README.md

    });
    ```

-Navigate to http://localhost:3000 and you should see the server respond with 'Hello, World!'.
+Start the application by running `node server.js` and then navigate to http://localhost:3000.
+You should see the server respond with 'Hello, World!'.
 You can stop your server by entering CTRL + C in your terminal window.

 ## Defining Routes